 After a migraine attack, there is usually a postdrome phase, in which people may feel exhausted and mentally foggy for a while.

 Migraine or severe headache is a risk factor for stroke in both men and women, especially before age 50.
 Research indicates that migraine may also increase the risk for other types of heart problems.

 Migraine with aura appears to carry a higher risk for stroke than migraine without aura, especially for younger women.
-The increased risk is very low, but it is important that women with migraine avoid other stroke risks such as smoking and possibly birth control pills.
+The increased risk is very low, but it is important that women with migraine avoid other stroke risks such as smoking, high blood pressure, and possibly birth control pills.